How to Photograph the Milky Way

 The Milky Way captured using my cell phone.

-I used the “Pro” camera mode (not night mode) for complete control over the camera settings.
+I used the “Pro” camera mode (not night mode) to control the camera settings completely.
 I recorded a single 20-second exposure at ISO 1600 with the phone propped up against a picnic table.

-Although the results are impressive considering it was taken from a phone, the image lacks the structure, color, and detail I have come to expect using a DSLR or mirrorless camera.
-I am interested to see the results possible when several exposures are stacked and processed as you would with a typical astrophotography image.
+Although the results are impressive, considering it was taken from a phone, the image lacks the structure, color, and detail I have come to expect using a DSLR or mirrorless camera.
+I am interested in seeing the results possible when several exposures are stacked and processed as you would with a typical astrophotography image.

 Download My Image Processing Guide